Marc Hubs is a writer/researcher on mind, science, and conspiracy. He is the author of "Know Your Enemy: Reflections of NPD."

-Professor John Hyatt is a lecturer and the Director of Manchester Institute for Research and Innovation in Art and Design at Manchester Metropolitan University.
-Professor Hyatt claims that has genuine photographic evidence of the existence of fairies and has made it clear that the images are genuine and are not a hoax.
+Professor John Hyatt, lecturer and director of the Manchester Institute for Research and Innovation in Art and Design at Manchester Metropolitan University, claims that he has genuine photographic evidence of the existence of fairies and has made it clear that the images are genuine and are not a hoax.

 Take a look at one of Professor Hyatt's images below.
 What do you think?
 Is this real?

 Of course, Professor Hyatt has been cautious enough to make it clear that he doesn't believe the fairies he photographed have any kind of special powers or that they "go home and have a cup of tea at the end of the day".

 The professor also claims that he was initially quite shocked by the images when he increased them in size and even went back out to photograph flies and gnats in order to compare the photographs.